clojurewerkz/buffy/README.md

 ## Hex Dump

-You can also hex-dump buffers created with Buffy by using `clojurewerkz.buffy.util/hex-dump`.
+It is possible to produce a hex-dump of a buffer created with Buffy using `clojurewerkz.buffy.util/hex-dump`.
+It will produce the following representation:

-It will yield something like that:

 ```
             +--------------------------------------------------+